The Universe of Discourse

 I suspect I'm being sabotaged somewhere by Python's weird implicit ideas of scope and variable duration, but I don't know.
 Yet.

 For the record, then: The issue was indeed one of variable duration.
 But Python's weird implicit ideas were, in this instance, completely blameless.
-Instead the issue was cause by a software component even more complex and more poorly understood: “Dominus”.
+Instead the issue was caused by a software component even more complex and more poorly understood: “Dominus”.

 This computer stuff is amazingly complicated.
 I don't know how anyone gets anything done.